elizabethleah22/MotorWorks/README.md

 | Create a technician | POST   | http://localhost:8080/api/technicians/          |
 | Delete a technician | DELETE | http://localhost:8080/api/technicians/<int:pk>/ |

-LIST TECHNICIANS: Following this endpoint will give you a list of all technicians that are currently employed.
+LIST TECHNICIANS: Following this endpoint will give you a list of all technicians.
-Since this is a GET request, you do not need to provide any data.

 ```
 Example: